twistlock/docs/api/descriptions/authenticate/post.md

 Retrieves an access token using your username and password.
 By default, access tokens are valid for 24 hours.

+### cURL Request

-The following example curl command retrieves a token for user 'admin' with password 'admin':
+The following curl command retrieves a token for user 'admin' with password 'password':

 ```bash
 $ curl -k \